Site icon The Commune

 What Communist Marx Had To Say About Macaulay

 TJ Gnanavel calls himself a communist.
 But what did Communist icon Karl Marx say about the same Macaulay?
 Karl Marx referred to Macaulay as a ‘systematic falsifier of history’.
 Historians criticized his approach for being one-sided and complacent.
-His views on non-European cultures were also seen by later historians as explicitly racist.
+Later historians also saw his views on non-European cultures as explicitly racist.

-If we come to Japan, yes there was an influence there as well.
-But after the 1940s, they completely trashed that system and brought in a new policy – almost copying the American education system but focusing more on learning the subjects in the mother tongue.
-That is why in the 1970s, its economy took off quite well.
-That is because they rejected the British or colonizer’s system and made one on their own.
+If we come to Japan, yes, there was an influence there as well.
+However, after the 1940s, they completely trashed that system and introduced a new policy – almost copying the American education system but focusing more on learning the subjects in the mother tongue.
+That is why, in the 1970s, its economy took off quite well.
+They rejected the British or colonizer’s system and made one alone.

-So who was responsible for the education system in India?
-It is noteworthy that Macaulay died in 1859 even before a national education system came into place in the UK itself.
+So, who was responsible for the education system in India?
+It is noteworthy that Macaulay died in 1859, even before a national education system existed in the UK.

 Dadabhai Naoroji

-Dadabhai Naoroji – does this name ring a bell?
-Naoroji, an Indian, the first Asian to get elected to the British Parliament and had a brief stint between 1892 and 1895.
+Dadabhai Naoroji—does this name ring a bell?
+Naoroji, an Indian, was the first Asian to be elected to the British Parliament and served a brief stint between 1892 and 1895.

 Dadabhai Naoroji, an early critic of British imperialism, began challenging the idea that colonial rule benefited India after witnessing Britain’s prosperity in 1855.
 His economic analysis over two decades exposed the “drain of wealth” from India, arguing that British rule impoverished the country and exacerbated deadly famines.
 As a British colonial subject, he ran for Parliament, advocating for India’s political change from within Westminster.
 Elected in 1892 as a Liberal MP, he condemned British rule as oppressive and pushed for reforms, though his efforts were largely ignored.
 Despite setbacks, Naoroji remained optimistic, allying with progressive movements and continuing to demand justice for India.
 In his London Speech of 1871 he summarises, “To sum up the whole, the British rule has been: morally, a great blessing; politically, peace and order on one hand, blunders on the other; materially, impoverishment, relieved as far as the railway and other loans go.
 The natives call the British system “Sakar ki Churi,” the knife of sugar.
 That is to say, there is no oppression, it is all smooth and sweet, but it is the knife, notwithstanding.
 I mention this that you should know these feelings.
 Our great misfortune is that you do not know our wants.
 When you will know our real wishes, I have not the least doubt that you would do justice.
 The genius and spirit of the British people is fair play and justice. “

-Following this, the British started considering this statement by Naoroji, and around the 1890s when a financial crisis hit them, they found a solution to both problems – they started building hospitals and schools to give them basic employment to aid them.
+Following this, the British started considering Naoroji’s statement.
+Around the 1890s, when a financial crisis hit them, they found a solution to both problems—they started building hospitals and schools to give them basic employment and aid them.
 In such a scenario, the Indian Railways came to be.
-However, the Indians would be paid paltry sums when compared to their British colleagues.
+However, the Indians were paid paltry sums compared to their British colleagues.

 It is also a fact that when the British left India in 1947, only 6% of Indians were educated.
 This only proves the agenda peddled by the likes of Gnanavel who are ably abetting with the missionaries who brought in the “education” system to evangelize the Indians.